 In December 2015, more than 40 substantially similar putative class action complaints filed by individual investors, pension funds, retirement funds, insurance companies, municipalities, hedge funds and banks were consolidated in the United States District Court for the Southern District of New York under the caption In re Treasuries Securities Auction Antitrust Litigation, No. 1:15-md-2673 (S.D.N.Y.)
 (PGG).
 In November 2017, the plaintiffs in these consolidated actions filed a consolidated amended complaint in which they allege (a) an "Auction Conspiracy" among primary dealers of United States Treasury securities in auctions for Treasury securities and in the "when-issued" and secondary markets for such securities and other derivative financial products; and (b) a "Boycott Conspiracy" among certain primary dealers and Tradeweb Markets LLC, Tradeweb IDB Markets, Inc. and Dealerweb Inc. (collectively, the "Tradeweb Parties").
-The plaintiffs purport to represent two putative classes: an "Auction Class" consisting of all persons who purchased Treasuries in an auction, transacted in Treasuries with a dealer defendant or through an exchange from January 1, 2007 through June 8, 2015, and a "Boycott Class" consisting of all persons who purchased Treasuries in an auction, transacted in Treasuries with a dealer defendant or through an exchange from January 1, 2007 through June 8, 2015, and a "Boycott Class" consisting of all persons who transacted in Treasuries in the secondary market with a dealer defendant from November 15, 2013 to the present.
+The plaintiffs purport to represent two putative classes: an "Auction Class" consisting of all persons who purchased Treasuries in an auction, transacted in Treasuries with a dealer defendant or through an exchange from January 1, 2007 through June 8, 2015, and a "Boycott Class" consisting of all persons who transacted in Treasury securities in the secondary market with a dealer defendant from November 15, 2013 to the present.